Mickaël Madar

 Mickaël Madar (born 8 May 1968) is a French former professional footballer who played as a striker.
-Madar played for the France national football team.
+He played for the France national team.
 Madar works as a football pundit on French TV channel Canal+.

-Playing career
+Career

 Mader was born in Paris, France, and is Jewish.

 He began his professional career with Sochaux.
 Madar then spent one season with Laval before returning to Sochaux.

 In 1992, Madar moved to Cannes before moving to Monaco in 1994.
 In 1996, he moved to Spain and signed for Deportivo de La Coruña, He was out for a year with a broken leg.
 After a season he had a confrontation with the new coach Carlos Alberto Silva (who came in summer 1997 to replace John Toshack), and Deportivo decided to let him go.

 After recovering from his injury, Madar left Spain for England where he was signed by then-Everton manager Howard Kendall in January 1998.
-Over the next 12 months, and two partial seasons, he played 19 league games for the club, scoring six goals, including one on his debut against Crystal Palace.
+Over the next 12 months, and two partial seasons, he played 19 league games for the club, scoring six goals, including one on his debut against Crystal Palace, as well as missing an open goal in the Merseyside derby when Everton were leading 1–0 (the match finished 1-1).

 In December 1998 Madar moved to Paris Saint-Germain.
 Then in 2001 he transferred to Créteil.
 Madar retired at the end of the season in 2002.

 Madar was picked three times for France national football team, and was in the French squad for Euro 96.